 These containers are prefabricated into various living spaces and configured into a complete home-based on your design.
 No, we’re not asking you to just live in an existing shipping container without any modifications.
 That would be a nightmare.
 The concept is of course not novel.
 We do see cafes, hotels, and restaurants around that are made from containers and we probably have seen some yummy pics of impressive container homes overseas.

 But did you know that you can own and live in a container home right here in Malaysia?
 Yes, it is a viable construction option if you’re looking to build a home.
-We explore the pros and cons of living in a container home and find out, just exactly what does it cost?
+We explore the pros and cons of living in a container home or a cabin home and find out, just exactly what does it cost?

 And would you be interested to live in one?